OJ/gobuster/README.md

 go get github.com/OJ/gobuster
 ```

+PS: You need at least go 1.16.0 to compile gobuster.

 ## Building From Source

 Since this tool is written in [Go](https://golang.org/) you need to install the Go language/compiler/etc. Full details of installation and set up can be found [on the Go language website](https://golang.org/doc/install).
 Once installed you have two options.
+You need at least go 1.16.0 to compile gobuster.

 ### Compiling